Clustering, intermittency and scaling for passive particles on fluctuating surfaces: Models

 In this work, we consider a discrete lattice model in one dimension, with bonds inclined upward ($/$) or downward ($\backslash$).
 The two ends of a finite lattice of length $L$ are connected via periodic boundary conditions so that $h(0)=h(L)$ and we have an equal number of upward and downward slopes.
 The dynamics involves local hills ($/ /$) at rate $u_1$ and local valleys ($\backslash \backslash$) at rate $u_2$.
 This is the single step model for a discrete surface \cite{Liggett1985}, which can be mapped to the asymmetric simple exclusion process (ASEP) by associating an upward-tilted bond ($/$) with a particle and a downward-tilted bond ($\backslash$) with a hole.
 On large enough length and time scales, the surface is described by the KPZ equation if $u_1 \neq u_2$ and by the EW equation if $u_1 = u_2$.

 Initially, the passive particles are distributed randomly over the surface sites between successive bonds.
-Particles move independently and there is no restriction on the number of particles on each site.
+Particles are labeled and move independently and there is no restriction on the number of particles on each site.
+The total number of particles $N$ is taken to be equal to the total number of sites $L$ which makes the average particle density $\langle \rho_i \rangle = 1$.
 Each particle moves stochastically down the fluctuating surface, one step at a time, following the local surface slope.
-The total number of particles $N$ is taken to be equal to the total number of sites $L$ which makes the average particle density $\langle \rho_i \rangle = 1$.
-In order to mimic Eq.\ \ref{Passive_Scalar}, the rules for particle update are the following.
+In our numerical simulations, one Monte Carlo step comprises $L$ microstep for particles and $L$ microstep for slopes, with an alternation between particle and surface microstep.
+In each particle microstep, we choose a particle at random, while in each slope micro step, we choose a bond at random.
+For $u_1 \neq u_2$, if the slope is positive (negative), we examine the bonds on the right (left) of the selected bond.
+For $u_1 = u_2$, we only examine the bond on the right of the selected bond.
+In order to mimic Eq.\ \ref{EOM_Single_Particle}, the rules for particle update are the following.
 A randomly chosen particle slides down a bond; if atop a local hill $/ /$, it does not move.
 Antiadvection corresponds to the case $u_1 < u_2$, in which case the surface grows upwards, opposite to the direction of particle sliding.

+Stochasticity, while it is tantamount to the effect of noise, enters into the dynamics of the particles in the following ways.
+The random selection of a tagged particle implies that a given particle may not be selected in a Monte Carlo time step even if the particle resides on a downward slope.
+On the other hand, if a selected particle resides on top of a hill, it moves either towards left or right with the equal probability, which is also a source of noise in the particle dynamics.

-In short, particles always slide down the surface slopes, whereas the surface itself grows downward for advection, fluctuates around the mean in the EW case, and grows upwards for antiadvection.
-In Fig.\ \ref{Space-Time}, we show the world-lines of passive particles with KPZ, EW, and AA dynamics to illustrate the typical evolution.
+In short, particles stochasically slide down the surface slopes, whereas the surface itself grows downward for KPZ advection, fluctuates around the mean in the EW case, and grows upwards for KPZ-AA.
+In Fig.\ \ref{Space-Time}, we show the world-lines of passive particles with KPZ, EW, and KPZ-AA dynamics to illustrate the typical evolution.
 Significant differences in the amount of clustering are apparent in Fig. \ref{Time_Series_inl}; the quantification of this feature and how it develops in time is the major concern of this paper.